-The Menges Group is regularly enlisted to conduct unbiased quantitative and qualitative analyses and prepare reports about around topics of health policy interest.
+The Menges Group is regularly enlisted to conduct unbiased quantitative and qualitative analyses and prepare reports about topics of health policy interest.

 This study examined 35 states and DC that used the Managed Care Organization (MCO) model in their Medicaid program and either included (carved-in) or excluded (carved-out) pharmacy benefits from coverage.
 The report found that carve-in states outperform carve-out states by a wide margin, saving Medicaid $2.06 billion in state and federal expenditures in 2014 alone.